Manchester University Menu

 Q. How are IPPE rotations designed?

 A. In each of their first two professional years (P1 + P2), Manchester Pharmacy students will complete a two-week intensive (focus) learning experience in a targeted practice setting with specific outcomes needed between the fall and spring semesters.
-This two week focused training will be followed by a longitudinal four hour per week experience during each spring semester of their P1 + P2 years.
+This two week focused training will be followed by a longitudinal four hour per week experience (P1) and six hour per week experience (P2) during each spring semester.

 Q. What national certifications are being designed into Manchester’s curriculum to prepare students for APPEs?